weeb-kun/github-api/readme.md

 - `Github.listUserRepos(params)`<br>
-lists the authenticated user's repos. the `params` object is an `Options` object that specifies any query params in the request. see `com.weebkun.api.Options` for more info. see https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-repositories-for-the-authenticated-user for more info on the query params.
+lists the authenticated user's repos. the `params` object is an `Options` object that specifies any query params in the request. see `com.weebkun.github.Options` for more info. see https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-repositories-for-the-authenticated-user for more info on the query params.